charlesreid1-docker/pod-charlesreid1/docs/Running.md

 ## Running Charlesreid1 Docker Pod as Startup Service

-If you want to run the pod as a startup service, see the dotfiles/debian repository, in the services/ subdirectory.
-You will find a systemd service that will start/stop the docker pod.
+If you want to run the pod as a startup service, see the `scripts/` folder for a startup service that can be used with systemd.
+This is also included

-**`dockerpod-charlesreid1.service:`**
+below:

+**`pod-charlesreid1.service:`**

 ```
 [Unit]